 I worked as a career coach for Alison Cardy’s Career Coaching Team (Washington based) and as a Business Mindset Coach in Carolin Soldo’s ‘Brand Your Passions’ Programme.
 This year I was a Copy Coach Assistant on Jenny Shih’s program ‘Making it Work Online.’

 I’ve been a copywriter for top coaches and have written copy for a sales funnel creator and a top coaching school.

-If you wish you could have more of a sense of home in your life stay in touch via this site or you can email me at email@example.com to set up a call to chat about the possibility of working together.
+If you would like to feel more on track with what you really want in your life and a feeling of being true to yourself and your intuition, email me at firstname.lastname@example.org to set up a call to chat about the possibility of working together.